JackBilbo/lxn-dg808s/README.md

 <h2>New in the upcoming version</h2>

+- New topographic map.
+Takes a few seconds to load initially.
+If map fails to load, restart the flight (esc/restart).

 - new and changed Keybindings (identical to bindings in the AS33 to make binding life easier):
   - Next/previous waypoint: transponder(1000) inc/dec
   - Map Zoom +/-: transponder(10) inc/dec